NeilHobbs/polyres/README.md

 ## Incorporating polygenic resistance into Insecticide Resistance Management

 ## Description
 **polyres** enables the user to incorporate poygenic insecticide resistance (and the associated resistance intensity) into insecticide resistance models.
-This is achieved through converting bioassay survival (eg. from CDC Bottle Bioassays or WHO Cylinders) to a resistance intensity score using the Hill variant of the Michaelis-Menten equation.
-This package is developed based around the *Anopheles gambiae* mosquito.
+This is achieved through a quantitative genetics framework.
+Resistance intensity is converted to bioassay survival  using the Hill variant of the Michaelis-Menten equation.
+This package is developed primarily around the *Anopheles gambiae* mosquito, but is applicable to most bloodfeeding insects.

 ## Getting Started

 ###### General Notes:
 1. Functions in ```polyres``` are named with ```_``` between the names.
-Parameters are named with ```.``` between the names.
+Parameters and inputs are named with ```.``` between the names.
 2. Unless otherwise stated, all survival and mortality values used are proportions.

 ###### Step 1: Deciding upon intitial scale of insecticide resistance intensity.